 On April 18, Rider University hosted a 2014 Sustainability Studies Awards Program and announced the winner of its new Springer Sustainability Studies Competition.
 The Springer Sustainability Studies Award is given to a student who prepares the strongest paper after completing the requirements associated with the Sustainability Internship.
 This Award is named for Springer Publishing Co., a publisher known for its extensive science and environmental materials.

-Shown at the awards program are, from left, Maura Diamond of Springer Publishing; Victoria Circosta who completed her internship at Greener by Design; Olaitan Fakinlede, Account Manager at Springer Publishing; Katelyn White who completed her internship at Climate Central; Daniel Druckenbrod, Assistant Professor of Environmental Sciences; Katharine Jaworski who interned at the New Jersey Department of Agriculture; Patricia Dawson, Associate Professor- Librarian; and Geoffrey Scognamiglio who interned at ZT Technology Solution.
+Shown at the awards program are, from left, Maura Diamond of Springer Publishing; Victoria Circosta who completed her internship at Greener by Design; Olaitan Fakinlede, Account Manager at Springer Publishing; Katelyn White who completed her internship at Climate Central; Daniel Druckenbrod, Associate Professor of Environmental Sciences; Katharine Jaworski who interned at the New Jersey Department of Agriculture; Patricia Dawson, Associate Professor- Librarian; and Geoffrey Scognamiglio who interned at ZT Technology Solution.

 The event also featured remarks by Frank Sherman, Director of Sustainability at Spiezle Architectural Group.